ibm-cloud-docs/dns-svcs/faq.md

 Health checks are currently supported in the following regions:
 * Dallas
 * Washington, D.C.
+* London
 * Frankfurt
-* London
+* Osaka
 * Tokyo
+* Sydney

 ## How can I disable health check monitoring to the origins?
 {:faq}

 You can disable health check monitoring by disabling the origin.